 “Good nutrition isn’t rigid, restrictive, or complicated.” – Unknown

-One of the biggest fears people have when they start out with intuitive eating is thinking they will start eating foods they think are “bad” for them, and not want to stop.
+One of the biggest fears people have when they start out with intuitive eating is thinking they will start eating foods they think are “bad” for them, and not

 The truth is that if you’re following the principles of intuitive eating, this is very unlikely to happen.

 You need to trust yourself:

 Over time, your body will rebalance, and you’ll easily be able to recognize what feels good and what doesn’t.

 Here’s some quick tips to keep you on track:

 - Drink enough water.
 Between 2-3L for most people per day.

 - Protein is the most satiating nutrient – it will help you stay feeling fuller, longer.
 (Note: this doesn’t make it “good” or “bad,” but if you find yourself feeling hungry soon after eating, adding it to your meals can help.)